What Is a Car Insurance Declarations Page?

 Filing a Claim

-If you're in an accident or need to file an insurance claim, the declarations page provides crucial information like your policy number and coverage details.
+If you're in an accident and need to file an insurance claim, your declarations page has the key details you'll need right away:

-• Additional Insureds or Excluded Drivers: If someone else was driving your car at the time of the accident, you could check your declarations page to see whether they are listed as an additional insured or an excluded driver, which would affect whether your insurance policy will cover the accident.
+• Additional insureds or excluded drivers: If someone else was driving your car, check your declarations page to see if they're listed as an additional insured or excluded driver.
+That affects whether the accident is covered.

 4. 4